smannist/wolt-backend-2025/README.md

 There are two versions:

-1. Docker version: you have Docker installed (or you want to install it) - this is the painless way
+1. Docker version (if you have Docker installed)
-2. Manual version: if you like to suffer (or hate Docker for some reason)
+2. Manual version (without Docker)

 ## 1. Installation (Docker version)